 On our way in to visit the ancient Santuario di San Michele Arcangelo we were almost crushed by a stampede of Croatian pilgrims, but it turned out that they were late for mass, so we were unable to take any pictures of the hugely atmospheric cave church to which we descended.

 More switchback roads took us down the coastal side of the ridge, bypassing Mattinata through impressive tunnels before winding our way back to Vieste along the coast.
-We stopped to photograph some of the caves and an impressive cliff arch which are the destination for the trip boats which leave from the marina here throughout the day.
+We stopped to photograph some of the caves and an impressive cliff arch which are the destination for the trip boats that leave from the marina here throughout the day.
 We arrived back on board in time to watch the sun set below the harbour wall.

 Tomorrow I leave Nimrod to make my way onwards to Venice by train.
 The Casino Royale arrival by yacht will have to wait, but hopefully not too much longer for Jo & Liz.
 Huge thanks to them both for their unfailing good humour in the face of frustrating circumstances, and for a most memorable week on board.